 Social media and health technologies

 Dr Davis leads a program of research on ‘Sex, health and technology’ and is establishing international collaboration on sexual health’s new technologies.
 Funding for this program was awarded by the Monash Research Accelerator ($80,000) in acknowledgment of Dr Davis’s growing international reputation in this field of research.

 A/Professor Kokanovic brings to her research expertise in innovative qualitative methodologies, a commitment to novel modes of research participation, dissemination of findings and knowledge transfer.
-Her healthtalkonline website is highly accessed and presents a significant resource for people with experiences of depression.
-Research on perinatal health in Australian families will establish context-sensitive online multimedia resource encompassing a wide range of experiences.
+Her healthtalkonline website is highly accessed and presents a significant resource for people with experiences of health and illness.

 Public health and health promotion